 Other Handy Baby Travel Accessories

 A travel playpen or Pack 'n Play is also handy to have once baby is mobile and moves around a lot.
 If we know that we will be spending loads of time in a car, I also often take a baby car mirror with.
 And when we head to countries (especially in Asia), that we know will be steaming hot, we always take a fan for the stroller too - although you can often buy these on the streets in those destinations as well.

 Another item that is fairly important to have on hand is a digital temperature reader.
 I don't like playing guessing games when it comes to temperature, so I love to have an accurate reader on hand.
 I love the Anthsania Forehead Thermometer.

 And of course once you start toilet training your toddler, you will also want to take along your own travel potty as well.

 We would love to know if you love using any baby products for your travels that we have not included in our list?
 What do you think are the best baby travel products?

 - See a list of all of our travel gear recommendations.

 - Check out the best kids suitcase on wheels

 - Grab some more tips for how to travel with your baby here.

-- Here is a list of the absolute best places to travel with babies.
+- Here is a list of the most baby-friendly travel destinations.

 * Disclaimer: Wanderluststorytellers.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com and other Amazon sites.